b-charles/pigs/ioc/README.md

 ```
 Here, if `injected` is injected by the container, the field `AllComponents` will contains every components defined with the type or signature `SomeInterface`.
 If no component are found, the injected slice is empty.

-#### Testing
+#### Scopes: Default and Testing

 Like it's said in the main goals of the framework, there is no concept of scope, or at least not extendable scope.
-In fact, the container is divided in two set of components: one for the core components, and one for tests.
+In fact, the container is divided in three set of components: one for the default components, one for the core components, and one for tests.
 Every time an injection is proceeded, the container start by searching any component in the test set.
 If nothing is found, then the container use the core set.
-In case of auto-discovery injection (slice), if at least one matching component is found in the test set, that components are injected and the components in the core set are not used (which means you can not run a test with an auto-discovered slice empty when it is not outside of testing).
+If still nothing is found, then the container use the default set.
+In case of auto-discovery injection (slice), if at least one matching component is found in the test set, that components are injected and the components in the core set are not used (which means you can not run a test with an auto-discovered slice empty when it is not outside of testing), and in the same spirit, if the core set is used and at least one component is found, the default set is ignored.

+The API is defined to record a component in the default set, the core set or in the test set.
+With that mechanisms, it's easy to:
+ * write some libraries with default fonctionnalities which can be overloaded by the main application,
-The API is defined to record a component in the core set or in the test set.
-With that mechanisms, it's easy to define clean unit test that mock some components and limit each test to a part of the application (not the entire application, but not only one component neither).
+ * define clean unit test that mock some components and limit each test to a part of the application (not the entire application, but not only one component neither).

-Last little trick: you can promote a core component as a test component.
-If during the instanciation of a test component by a factory (a function which returns the component), a component of the same type produced by the factory is required, the container doesn't throw a cyclic dependency error (as it should) but search if a core component can be used.
+Last little trick: you can promote a component to a "superior" scope (a default component to a core or a test component, or a core component as a test component).
+If during the instanciation of a test component by a factory (a function which returns the component), a component of the same type produced by the factory is required, the container doesn't throw a cyclic dependency error (as it should) but search if a core or a default component can be used.
+In the same way, if a core component factory requires a component of the same type, the container search if a default component can be used.
 This mechanism can be usefull to define quickly one composant which will be injected in a slice by auto-discovery, or to configure a component for a test environment.

 ### Container and components lifecycles